BYU Radio: Programming

 The talk format reaches into Brigham Young University's depth of academic experts and topics.
 The station's slogan, "Together," reflects the station's mission to address the broad spectrum of listeners and their beliefs, bringing together all walks of life who have a desire to do good.

 The station also carries inspirational programming, including BYU's campus devotionals live on Tuesdays, and Sunday programming consisting of audio from BYU Television programs and from the Church of Jesus Christ of Latter-day Saints, including the long-running radio program Music and the Spoken Word.

-During the regular sports season, BYU Radio broadcasts live coverage of BYU football, women's soccer, and men's basketball games through the Nu Skin BYU Sports Network.
-The station also airs some BYU baseball (simulcast from ESPN 960) and airs some women's basketball games live.
+During the regular sports season, BYUradio broadcasts live coverage of BYU football, men's and women's basketball games, and baseball through the Nu Skin BYU Sports Network.
+The station previously carried women's soccer as well.

-The station streams online, and is also simulcast on TuneIn.
+The station streams online, is simulcast on TuneIn, and is carried on Dish Network radio.

-BYU Radio has multiple podcasts on air as well as on streaming platforms including Spotify, Apple Podcasts, and Google Podcasts.
-As of 2023, BYU Radio podcasts on air include The Lisa Show, Top of Mind with Julie Rose, The Apple Seed, Constant Wonder, and In Good Faith.
+BYUradio has multiple podcasts on air as well as on streaming platforms including Spotify, Apple Podcasts, and Google Podcasts.
+As of 2023, BYU Radio podcasts on air include The Lisa Show, Top of Mind with Julie Rose, The Apple Seed, Constant Wonder, Kaboom, and In Good Faith.
 All of these programs, in alignment with BYU's mission statement, are to provide uplifting and educational media.